fneum/broad-ranges/README.md

 - https://en.wikipedia.org/wiki/Low-discrepancy_sequence
 - https://en.wikipedia.org/wiki/Quasi-Monte_Carlo_method

+all these are intendended to achieve "efficient coverage" (Usher, 2015)

 using halton sequence

 alternatives are Latin hypercube sampling (Tröndle, 2020) and Method of Morris (Usher, 2015)

-all these are intendended to achieve "efficient coverage" (Usher, 2015)
+Are LHS/Halton/Sobol sampling better than gridded sampling?

+Discuss which are attractive and why!

 ## Surrogate Modelling with Polynomical Chaos Expansion